World Vegetarian Day was founded in 1977 by the North American Vegetarian Society (NAVS) and October 1st is the start of Vegetarian Awareness Month.

-- Protein, healthy fats, and a small amount of complex carbs at each meal.
-This combination will rev up your metabolism and keeping you feeling fuller for longer
+- Protein, healthy fats, and a small number of complex carbs at each meal.
+This combination will rev up your metabolism and keep you feeling fuller for longer

 - Eat a rainbow of at least 5 colourful vegetables per day and no more than 2 low sugar fruits (berries, citrus, apples, pears).

-- Drink 2 – 3 ltrs of non-sweetened, non-caffeinated fluid per day but don’t drink with a meal as too much fluid at this time can dilute your stomach acid
+- Drink 2 – 3 litres of non-sweetened, non-caffeinated fluid per day but don’t drink with a meal as too much fluid at this time can dilute your stomach acid

 - Vegetarians/vegans may be low in certain key nutrients so consider getting your Vitamin D, Vitamin B12, Folate, Iron and Ferritin levels checked with your GP and if low, take a supplement

 - Take a vegan Essential Fats Supplement such as EchiOmega based on Echium Seed